billti/pios/readme.md

 Just run `make` to build the kernel image (the default target) in the `makefile`

-By default this will build for Raspberry Pi 4.
-To build for Raspberry Pi 3, run `make RASPI_MODEL=3`.
+By default this will build for Raspberry Pi 3.
+To build for Raspberry Pi 4, run `make RASPI_MODEL=4`.
 If changing model across builds, run `make clean` inbetween.

+## Coding

+The code is compiled with GNU using the C99 standard for the C code, and using the GNU assembler (GAS) with C preprocessing for the assembly code.
+(Done by using an uppercase '.S' extension and running through the C compiler).
+By using the preprocessor on the assembly code this allows for things such as `#define` and `#ifdef` style directives in the assembly code.

+# TODO
+Still can't figure out how to get assembly functions to show up in the GNU debugger.
+Tried the directives at https://developer.arm.com/documentation/100748/0618/Assembling-Assembly-Code/How-to-get-a-backtrace-through-assembler-functions?lang=en with no luck.
+(See also stackoverflow posts on topic).
+May be able to remove the `.cfi_*` directives in the assembly if they're not doing anything useful.